-Internal decorations
+Internal decorations 5

 Repair category 1

-Notes The property was found to be well decorated.
+Notes The property is in fair decorative order.

 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes None.

+Electricity

+Repair category 2

-Electricity Repair category 1 Notes The wiring system would appear to have been upgraded within recent years and is along modern lines.
-It will be appreciated that the system was not checked or tested and it is assumed that all works were carried out by a registered electrical contractor to current regulations.
-In the absence of any documentation a precautionary check should be made by a qualified electrical contractor to confirm the condition and adequacy of the installation.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Aspects of the electrical installation are mixed and the system should be checked as a precaution by a registered electrician and upgraded if necessary